11 Reasons to Grow a ‘Peggy Martin’ Rose This Season

 Amazing Resilience

-This rose has become a symbol of the resilience of the people affected by Hurricane Katrina.
+This flower has become a symbol of the resilience of the people affected by Hurricane Katrina.

 This wonderful plant is so incredibly resilient, it has become a symbol of the resilience of the people affected by Hurricane Katrina.
 Most plants will suffer from the introduction of salt water into their environment.